MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 3. Estimate UMAP manifold and Generate Embedding Mask
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we will approximate the tomogram embeddings to 2D to allow for efficient visualization.
-To calculate a UMAP
+To calculate a UMAP:

 .. prompt:: bash $